-- Thisted has produced heat since 1984 for DH.
+- Thisted has produced thermal energy since 1984 for DH.
 (Nominally) 7 MJ/s heat is extracted from water (44 °C, cooled to 10-12 °C) by absorption heat pumps, driven by high-pressure hot water that is heated by either a waste incineration plant, natural gas or straw (boilers).
-The geothermal water is located approx. 1,300m below the surface.
+The geothermal reservoir is located approx. 1,300m below the surface.
 The production license was renewed in 2016 for another 30 years.
-A third well was drilled in 2017-18 as a supplementary injection well [11]. - Amager, established in 2005, demonstration plant, exploiting the Bunter reservoir at 2.6 km, with a temperature of 73-74 °C, cooling the geothermal water to 17 °C. Geothermal capacity is nominally 14 MJ/s.
-Three absorption heat pumps are used, driven by steam from the steam system in Copenhagen or the CHP-plant located close to the geothermal plant.
-The facility was established as a demonstration facility and was not intended to deliver a continuous input to the DH system.
-The facility was connected to the peak load system at Amagerværket until 2013, when it was re-connected to the ordinary production system [1].
-The facility has suffered numerous production issues, mostly due to clogging of the injection wells and heat pump failure and is currently not in operation (2020) . - Sønderborg, commenced operation in 2013.
-The plant is designed for production of 12.5 MJ/s geothermal heat by using absorption heat pumps, driven by two wood chip boilers, that increase the temperature of the geothermal water from 48 °C to the DH supply temperature of 82 °C, resulting in injection temperature of 15 °C. The geothermal plant is located 4 km from the CHP-plant due to the geological conditions [1].
+A third well was drilled in 2017-18 as a supplementary injection well [11]. - Amager, established in 2005, is a demonstration plant, exploiting the Bunter reservoir at 2.6 km, with a temperature of 73-74 °C, cooling the geothermal water to 17 °C. Geothermal capacity is nominally 14 MJ/s.
+Three absorption heat pumps are used, driven by steam from the steam system in Copenhagen or the CHP plant located close to the geothermal plant.
+The facility was established as a demonstration facility and was not intended to deliver continuous input to the DH system.
+The facility was connected to the peak load system at Amagerværket until 2013 when it was re-connected to the ordinary production system [1].
+The facility has suffered numerous production issues, mostly due to clogging of the injection wells and heat pump failure and is currently not in operation (2020)17.
+The plant consists of 1 production well and 1 injection well. - Sønderborg commenced operation in 2013.
+The plant is designed for the production of 12.5 MJ/s geothermal heat by using absorption heat pumps, driven by two wood chip boilers, that increase the temperature of the geothermal water from 48 °C to the DH supply temperature of 82 °C, and an injection temperature of 15 °C. The geothermal plant is located 4 km from the CHP plant due to the geological conditions [1].
 The plant has been operated at reduced capacity and is now (2020) temporarily stopped due to persistent injectivity problems [14].